-Looking for a fun caterpillar activity that combines art and math?
+Looking for Very Hungry Caterpillar activities that combine art and math?
 These free fingerprint counting printables make learning number sense fun while giving your kids a chance to get their hands messy.
-Also check out Totschooling’s free dot-paint packet, which includes tons of activities to help kids work on fine motor skills, counting skills, prereading and prewriting skills, and more.
+Also, check out Totschooling’s free dot-paint packet, which includes tons of activities to help kids work on fine motor skills, counting skills, prereading and prewriting skills, and more.

 Use pom-poms, pipe cleaners, and googly eyes to create these adorable caterpillars.
 Cut out some fresh green leaves, pop them in a mason jar, and give your students their very own lovable pet.

 15. Classroom Caterpillar

 Have each student paint a green circle on an 8.5 x 11 sheet of white card stock.
 If you have time to take and print photos of each child, have them glue their photo inside of their circle.
 If not, ask each student to draw a self-portrait.
 Join the children’s pages together with staples or tape and add the caterpillar’s head (see photo for sample).
 Hang your class caterpillar in the hall outside your classroom or on your door to share with your school.